SequentMicrosystems/ioplus-rpi/OpenPLC.md

 ~/ioplus-rpi/python/ioplus$ sudo python3 setup.py install
 ```
 2) Install OpenPLC on Raspberry, instructions [here](https://www.openplcproject.com/runtime/raspberry-pi/)
-3) In the  OpenPLC web server go to Hardware tab and select _Python on Linux (PSM)_.
+3) In the  OpenPLC web server go to the Hardware tab and select _Python on Linux (PSM)_.
-You will see a text editor with some python code writed in it, here some things to do for controlling the Home Automation Card:
+You will see a text editor with some python code written in it, here some things to do for controlling the Home Automation Card:
 - Import the library:
 ```python
 import libioplus